tmcgrath/cassandra-ingest/README.md

 I know what some of you are thinking, write and deploy some code.
 And maybe the code can utilize a framework like Apache Spark.
 That's what I would have thought a few years ago.
 But, it often turns out that's not as easy as expected.

 Don't get me wrong, writing and deploying code makes much sense for some folks.
-But for many others, writing and deploying custom code may require a significant time and resources.
+But for many others, writing and deploying custom code may require significant time and resources.

 Are there any alternatives to custom code for Cassandra ingestion from a RDBMS?